hdr-bgnn/BGNN_Snakemake/README.md

 Some of the containers are created using github action, some other are created using singularity remote builder.
 We are currently transitioning all the containers to github action.

-there are 3 containers of interest:
+there are 4 containers of interest (Crop_image and Morphology function are contained in the same container:

 * [Metadata_generator](https://github.com/hdr-bgnn/drexel_metadata/blob/Thibault/gen_metadata_mini/scripts/gen_metadata.py) :